codingburgas/MathSolvers/README.md

 ## 💻 About
 <br>
-<b><p align="center">Our project presents a small game where you have to use your binary math skills to quickly solve as many puzzels as you can!</p></b>
+<b><p align="center">Our project presents a small game where you have to use your binary math skills to quickly solve as many puzzles as you can!</p></b>
 <br>

 ## 🗂️Our Technologies